Susan Pizzolato is a poet, editor, and librarian living on the southcoast of Massachusetts.

 I am interested in writing reviews of poetry books for publication, so if you’d like to chat about what journals and blogs you like, who you like to read, and how I can help get the word out about your new or newly published book, please contact me.

 If you need a beta reader, send me your draft and what your questions are.
 I’ll turn my comments around quickly.
+And inexpensively.
+Contact me.

-Send me an email.
+Send me an email. susanjpizzolatopoet@gmail.com

-Find me on Bluesky or Facebook.
+Find me on Bluesky, or Instagram, Facebook.

 I’m a pen-and-pencil person, so write me.
 I’ll write back.

-Email for address.
+Email for mailing address.

 Contact